hectorartoken/DigitalEconomy/Last Assigment Unit 3/README.md

 6. What do you think would be the main problem in Mexico if data laws were enforced or regulated?

 In the first instance it would be people's ethics, since today there are laws that Mexicans ignore or do not comply with.

+7. Which are the GDPR principles?

+Fairness Lawfulness, Transparency, Purpose Limitation, Data Minimization, Accurace, Sorage Limitation, Integrity and Confidentialiy, and Accountability.

+8. Do you consider that UPY should teach classes on data ethics, if not and why?

+I would say yes, but at least we think this could be a conflict as sometimes when obtaining data maybe it is not done in the most ethical way, for example in kaggle there are times when it is necessary to accept and confirm that the data will not be shared to anyone and anywhere.